 The business evolved over the next few years, changing its name to Titcomb’s Bookshop.
 In 1974, the well-known wrought iron colonial man statue was put in place.
 The statue was crafted by Ted Titcomb, the Titcombs' oldest son, as part of his college portfolio.
 Thirty-five years later, with a new coat of paint every other year, the statue has become a landmark for travelers along scenic Route 6A.

-The business that began with an abandoned barn has now grown to a thriving 3 story retail store selling new and old books, games, puzzles and cards.
+The business that began with an abandoned barn has now grown to a thriving 3 story retail store selling new and old books, toys, games, puzzles and cards.
 At Titcomb's 40th anniversary, Steve Fisher at the New England Independent Booksellers Association said “For 40 years Titcomb’s Bookshop has embodied everything that is good and proud about independent bookselling dedicated to providing its customers with expertise, passion, individual service.
 Hats off to the next 40 years of local bookselling spirit!”

 During its 50+ years, Titcomb’s has enjoyed a warm relationship with customers and authors alike.
 Visiting authors are asked to pose for a picture with the trademark statue.
 Many customers stop to see the authors’ wall where the photos are displayed (now also on their website).
 We are proud to be able to offer the community the chance to meet and listen to some truly wonderful authors.
 Geraldine Brooks, Jodi Picoult, Alice Hoffman, Henry Winkler, Jeff Kinney and Jan Brett are some of the many authors who have visited.
 Philip Craig, the late author of Martha’s Vineyard mysteries, remarked “Titcomb's Bookshop...is a charming little shop with equally charming managers and customers.
 It's been my pleasure to sign books there several times….
 Not only have I inscribed quite a few books, I've enjoyed excellent conversations with wonderful people who love to read.
 They are the most interesting people in the world, and Titcomb's draws them like bees to honey."

 In 2007, the bookstore was selected by the International Booksellers Federation as one of 50 unique bookstores in the world and featured in their calendar.